nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![Structure of the UI Component](images/UiClassDiagram.png)

-The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `PersonListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.
+The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `DeckListPanel`,`CardListPanel` `StatusBarFooter` etc. All `Panel` named components act as containers for `element` classes that act as individual objects created by `Model`.
+There are some components that are mutually exclusive, being `DeckListPanel` with `ReviewStatsPanel` and`UnflippedReviewElement` with `FlippedReviewElement`.
+All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.
+Due to the large number of components, we have left out the UiPart section as it is redundant to link them all to it.

 The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/resources/view/MainWindow.fxml)

-The `UI` component,

 * executes user commands using the `Logic` component.
 * listens for changes to `Model` data so that the UI can be updated with the modified data.